Render-AI/voicefixer2/README.md

+**Important:** The maintainers(s) of this repository are not affiliated or connected with the original version of VoiceFixer.

 # VoiceFixer 2

 Welcome to VoiceFixer 2, the next generation of VoiceFixer.
 VoiceFixer is a general speech restoration tool, using AI to remove background noise, fix degraded speech, enhance audio quality from old recordings, upscale low resolution, and more, all in one model!